edwardstock/yii2-queue/README.md

 ```bash
 ./yii queue/failed
 ```
-This command will add to queue all failed jobs in FIFO order
+This command will add to queue all failed jobs in [FIFO](https://en.wikipedia.org/wiki/FIFO_and_LIFO_accounting) (first-in-first-out) order

-To clear table with failed jobs:
+To flush table with failed jobs:
 ```bash
 ./yii queue/failed-flush
 ```